Back to it20.info

 My focus in this capacity was on both private and public clouds.

-Beginning January 2013, in this role I am working with the VMware
+From January 2013, in this role, I was working with the VMware

 Cloud Services business unit on the new vCloud Hybrid Service that has been revealed on March 2013.

-I am currently working with both the business unit and the engineering team to contribute on all aspects of the service (from API consumption to evangelism, from DR-to-the cloud all the way to market positioning).
+I was working with both the business unit and the engineering team to contribute on all aspects of the service (from API consumption to evangelism, from DR-to-the cloud all the way to market positioning).

-In addition I am still working with VMware Cloud Service Providers partners as part of our overall hybrid cloud strategy.
+In addition I was still working with VMware Cloud Service Providers partners as part of our overall hybrid cloud strategy.

 This deserves a session of its own.
 Early in 2007 I felt the need to share with the industry the stuff I was working on and I decided to open my own web site / blog.
 I remember the very first thing I started with was a VDI connection broker comparison page and I was astonished by the amount of people that were using it and sending me comments about the content.
 That eventually evolved into a series of blog articles that have been very well received by the community to the point that virtualization.info appointed me as one of the top 5 bloggers for 2008.